mrmartineau/react-design-system-boilerplate/README.md

 ## Build scripts and commands

 - `yarn build`: Compile a production build with [Rollup](https://rollupjs.org/)
 - `yarn watch`: Compile/watch with Rollup.
-This is useful in conjuction with `yarn link`.
+This is useful in conjunction with `yarn link`.
 - `yarn storybook`: Run Storybook development environment
 - `yarn playroom`: Run Playroom
 - `yarn format`: Format all JS with [Prettier](https://prettier.io)